← All Posts

 2. Forecast Too Low

 Walmart's replenishment system orders based on demand forecasts.
-If the forecast for your items is lower than actual demand, the system won't order enough product — and stores run out before the next replenishment cycle.
+If the forecast for your items is lower than actual demand, the system won't order enough -- and stores run out before the next replenishment cycle.

 How to diagnose: Compare your Store Demand Forecast to actual sales from Sales & Inventory.
 If actual sales consistently exceed the forecast by 15% or more, the forecast is too conservative.

 How to fix: Work with your buyer to adjust the forecast baseline.
-Provide sell-through data from promotional periods to demonstrate actual demand levels.
+Provide sell-through data from promotional periods to demonstrate actual demand.
 For seasonal items, request forecast overrides ahead of the season.

 3. Store Backroom Issues

-How to diagnose: This one is harder to see in Scintilla data.
+How to diagnose: This one's harder to spot in Scintilla data.
 Look for stores where on-hand quantity is positive but sales are zero or near-zero for consecutive weeks.
-Product is there, but it's not selling — which often means it's not actually on the shelf.
+Product is there, but it's not moving -- which usually means it's not actually on the shelf.

 How to fix: Backroom issues are largely outside your direct control, but you can flag specific stores to your buyer and request a store-level inventory audit.
 Third-party retail service teams can also help ensure shelf compliance.